 Interchangeable base plates:

-Freeman PDX50C comes with two base plates – 1/2" and 3/4".
-These base plates allow you to fasten different depth of flooring tiles by merely changing the tool base.
-Nailing into the solid wood tongue and groove or engineered flooring from 1/2" to 3/4" will, therefore, not be a problem with PDX50C.
+Freeman PDX50C comes with two base plates – 1/2″ and 3/4″.
+These base plates allow you to fasten different depths of flooring tiles by merely changing the tool base.
+Nailing into the solid wood tongue and groove or engineered flooring from 1/2″ to 3/4″ will, therefore, not be a problem with PDX50C.

 Self-leveling front foot:

 This model includes a self-leveling front foot.
-This self-leveling front foot gives the users comfort to fix the device before they pull the trigger.
+This self-leveling front foot ensures user comfort to fix the device before they pull the trigger.
 This front foot makes the tool more stable and constant.

 Durability: